ftlabs/three-sixty-video/index.md

 This is a prototype and still has some usability issues to hammer out but it shows that VR is the kind of thing which goes ideal in the web.

+There seems to be a cors issue with the Service Worker as well, if this is an issue with you use ctrl+reload to bypass the service worker.

 The source code is here:

 https://github.com/adaroseedwards/three-sixty-video